ellypeop/Text-Parsing-Rejection-Emails/README.md

 - seaborn 0.13.2
 - pytorch [installation instructions for your system found here](https://pytorch.org/get-started/locally/)

+run "pip install -r requirements.txt" in the terminal to install the packages required for this project

 # NLTK Downloader

 This only needs to be run once and can be commented out afterwards.
 When run in Pycharm a dialogue box appears, download all packages and close the dialogue once complete.